evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Base.md

 ```
 Our "Combat Handler" will handle the administration around combat.
 It needs to be _persistent_ (even is we reload the server your combat should keep going).

-Creating the CombatHandler is a little of a catch-22 - how it works depends on how actions and action-dicts look.
+Creating the CombatHandler is a little of a catch-22 - how it works depends on how Actions and Action-dicts look.
 But without having the CombatHandler, it's hard to know how to design Actions and Action-dicts.
 So we'll start with its general structure and fill out the details later in this lesson.

-Below, methods with `pass` will be filled out this lesson while those raising `NotImplementedError` will be different for Twitch/Turnbased combat and will be implemented in their respective lessons.
+Below, methods with `pass` will be filled out this lesson while those raising `NotImplementedError` will be different for Twitch/Turnbased combat and will be implemented in their respective lessons following this one.

 ```python
 # in evadventure/combat_base.py